fgeorges/servlex/website/src/config.md

 If this option is set to `true`, Servlex logs the entire entity content (that is, the "payload" or "body") of the requests, not only its XML representation.

+This takes any effect only if the log level is at least DEBUG.
+See below for increasing the log level.

 ##### org.expath.servlex.default.charset

 The default charset to use if it is not explicitly defined on the request.
 The